 Contact us online or by phone at (317) 526-4467 for a free consultation.
-Our founding attorney is in the prestigious Inner Circle of Advocates and has the passion and experience needed to fight and win for his clients.
+Our founding attorney at The Cline Law Firm is in the prestigious Inner Circle of Advocates and has the passion and experience needed to fight and win for his clients.

 How Brachial Plexus Nerves Can Be Injured During the Birth Process

-health care providers sometimes forget their knowledge and training and
+Unfortunately, health care providers sometimes forget their knowledge and

-panic during shoulder dystocia delivery, causing permanent injury to the
+training and panic during shoulder dystocia delivery, causing permanent

-brachial plexus nerves in a baby’s upper extremity.
-When that happens,
+injury to the brachial plexus nerves in a baby’s upper extremity.

-it is almost always the result of the failure of the delivering health
+When that happens, it is almost always the result of the failure of the

-care provider to comply with reasonable standards of medical care during
+delivering health care provider to comply with reasonable standards of